hibbitts-design/docsify-this/docs/README.md

 With Docsify-This you can:

-- Transform online Markdown files into visually styled web pages or complete websites — no technical setup or hosting required
+- Transform online Markdown files into visually styled web pages or complete websites — no technical setup or web server required
 - Present your materials, courses, documentation, and projects in a clean, professional style great for workshops, presentations, and online sharing
 - Maintain full control over your content by keeping files in their original locations, such as GitHub or Codeberg repositories
 - Style and customize web pages with a point-and-click Web Page Builder — no coding or technical expertise required